 Contact Debt Collectors

 If debt collectors are calling you or sending notices to you in the mail, reach out within 30 days of receipt and report the fraud.
-Use this sample letter and include a copy of your identity theft report.
+(These sample letters are a helpful resource.)
+Include a copy of your identity theft report with your letter.

 Prevent Identity Theft